Thailand

 NCB Structure and Operations

 The Thailand National Coordinating Body (NCB) was approved by the Permanent Secretary of the Ministry of Natural Resources and Environment on the 31st August 2007.
-The Chair of the Thailand NCB, the Director General of the Department of Marine and Coastal Resources (DMCR).
-At present the NBC is comprised of 22 organisations represented by 26 members (including two consultant advisors).
-Seven of the represented organisations are governmental, seven are international non-government, four are national or local NGOs and three are academic institutions.
-There are no private sector representatives.
+The NCB Thailand is hosted by the Department of Marine and Coastal Resources (DMCR).
+At present the NBC is comprised of six government members, two civil society members, two academia members, three international organizations and five independent experts.

 Projects